kvuong30/chess/README.md

 ### 8. Conclusion
 Congratulations!
-You’ve just built a simple yet powerful chess app using Django and MongoDB.
-You now have a functioning backend that tracks game data and a basic frontend to visualize the chessboard.
-This project gave you experience in connecting Django with MongoDB, designing a chess game model, and creating API endpoints for game actions.
-Of course, this is just the beginning—you can enhance this app by adding features like player authentication, real-time gameplay (with WebSockets), and advanced chess logic.
-By following this tutorial, you’ve built the foundation for a dynamic, scalable chess application that could grow into a fully-fledged game platform.
-Happy coding, and may your next move be your best!
+You’ve just built a chess app with Django and MongoDB, with a functioning backend that tracks game data and a basic frontend to visualize the chessboard.
+Let this project be an experience in connecting Django with MongoDB, designing a chess game model, and creating API endpoints for game actions.
+This chess app can further be enhanced by adding features like player authentication, real-time gameplay, and advanced chess logic.
+Happy coding, and may your next move be a checkmate!
-, you've created a functional chess game with a player vs. AI bot interaction, backed by Django, Django Channels, MongoDB, and an AI bot using Stockfish